QuentinRa/blog.quentinra.dev/info/js/index.md

 "console" tab and here you got.
 Try tapping "5+5" for instance then you should see "10".

+When running a page with Javascript, the errors/prints/... will be in the console.
+Anyone can see, modify, or execute javascript.

 <hr class="sr">

 ## Notes